 It’s also important to be selective with the languages you choose.
 While many WordPress multilingual solutions offer translations in dozens of different languages, it doesn’t mean you should enable every language available.
 Instead, choose only the languages you need for your target audience.

 Being selective with your languages will also ensure you don’t create more work for yourself and your team.
 As we’ll explore in more detail below, there are other things to keep in mind when translating your site, and the fewer languages you have, the better.

 Lastly, keep in mind that in many countries, people speak multiple languages.
-For example, in China there are at least seven “major” dialects.
+For example, in India there are 23 official languages (and over 400 more unofficial ones), and in the U.S., there are over 50 million Spanish speakers (more than Spain itself!).
 So be sure to do your research before choosing languages for the countries you want to target.

 3. Provide Simple Language Switching Options